|

 particular weapon before, but he was a master of five different forms

 of martial arts, including those that used sticks and swords.
-And if they
+And anyone

 thought that he would be phased by the six inch wide planks they had never